avatorl/bambu-a1-g-code/no-ams/README.md

 ![image](https://github.com/user-attachments/assets/89e483ac-0636-4304-848d-033257718826)

 2. Start printing a multicolor model with as many filament changes as you're comfortable handling manually.

-   This method works well for flat models (e.g., keychains, signs, labels) or for models where multi-color printing is required only on the bottom and/or top surfaces.

 4. Wait for the pause. _If "Allow Prompt Sound" is enabled in Print Options, you will be notified of a pause by a sound._